IronHawkdel/oss-audit-24bce10680/README.md

 ./script5.sh
 ```
 ## Additional Information
-Ellaborated information can be found in the report in this repository.
+Ellaborated information can be found in the report.